Yumi Asō: Biography

 She was born in Osaka Prefecture but grew up in Nagasaki Prefecture.
 She graduated from Aoyama Gakuin University.

 She appeared in Yōjirō Takita's 1986 film Comic Magazine with Yuya Uchida and Beat Takeshi.
 She also appeared in Lee Sang-il's 2002 film Border Line with Tetsu Sawaki and Ken Mitsuishi.

-She currently resides in Japan and takes up minor acting roles as well as working as a manager.
+Personal life

+She married actor Toshiya Nagasawa in March 2004, and they had one child.
+The couple separated less than two years later, and officially divorced in 2008.